Zelensyy’s asks and what aid he’s received from the world so far - NewsBreak

 - In his speech to American lawmakers Wednesday, he talked of Pearl Harbor and 9/11.
 He also paid homage to Dr. Martin Luther King Jr. and alluded to Mt.
 Rushmore as a symbol of patriotism.

-- While addressing the Canadian parliament, Zelenskyy drew parallels to the attack on his country with the idea of an attack on Canada’s CN Tower
+- While addressing the Canadian parliament, Zelenskyy drew paralells to the attack on his country with the idea of an attack on Canada’s CN Tower

 - While speaking to lawmakers in the United Kingdom, he invoked Winston Churchill and William Shakespeare

 So how have countries around the world responded to Zelenskyy’s requests for help?
-Here’s a breakdown of what he asked for and what he’s received so far:‘I have a need’: All the things Zelenskyy asked of Congress
+Here’s a breakdown of what he asked for and what he’s received so far:

 united states